 dedicated funding the project is intended to become self supporting through a number of

+mechanisms to be developed as part of the programme.
 The joint application of the two institutions arose in the first instance because both

 have become acknowledged centres of excellence in their respective fields: the ERDC for